oVirt/ovirt-site/source/infra/outage-notice-template.html.md

     There was an (unplanned) outage of $(service_name) for $(length_of_outage).

+    (For planned outages include following block:)

+    The outage will occur at YYYY-MM-DD HH:MM UTC.
+To view in your local time:

+    date -d 'YYYY-MM-DD HH:MM UTC'

     == Details ==

     Give full details of the outage: what went wrong, what the plan is, why the outage is planned, etc.